-ME must keep pace with changes in medicine and ensure that HCPs stay up to date and develop their skills to ensure high quality patient care.
+ME must keep pace with changes in medicine and ensure that healthcare professionals stay up to date and develop their skills to ensure high quality patient care.
 Pharmaceutical companies have a significant role to play in the provision of ME.
 Their involvement with ME must meet the relevant requirements of local codes and laws, and must never have the primary aim of increasing prescriptions or sales.

 Pharmaceutical companies may assist with the provision of ME in a variety of ways.
-It may be CME-accredited by one or more independent bodies, depending on the framework in a particular country.
+It may be CMEaccredited by one or more independent bodies, depending on the framework in a particular country.

-- 1. (IME/CME), which could be funded by industry, but its scientific program, speakers, and content are always decided independently from the industry.
+- 1. Independent medical education (IME/CME), which could be funded by industry but its scientific programme, speakers and content are always decided independently from the industry.
 The audience is identified and invited by the organizer and not the pharmaceutical company.
-The role of the pharmaceutical company must be declared as required by Section 2.2 of the IFPMA Code. - 2.
-ME through collaboration / partnership, which is provided by one or more pharmaceutical company and other key stakeholders, working together toward mutually established ME goals in a collaborative setting.
-Such arrangements should be formalized by a written agreement, and effective collaborations and partnerships should have the following characteristics: - Clear intent and objectives of the ME program, defined at the beginning and agreed by the parties - Clearly defined areas of responsibility and deliverables for each party - Transparency and disclosure of financial support, depending on the framework in a particular country

-3. Pharmaceutical-industry-led ME activities, which may address specific diseaserelated topics and/or product-specific topics.
+The role of the pharmaceutical company must be declared as required by Section 2.2 of the IFPMA Code. - Medical Education through collaboration / Partnership, which is provided by one or more pharmaceutical company and other key stakeholders, working together towards mutually established ME goals in a collaborative setting.
+Such arrangements should be formalized by a written agreement, and effective collaborations and partnerships should have the following characteristics: - Clear intent and objectives of the ME programme, defined at the beginning and agreed by the parties - Clearly defined areas of responsibility and deliverables for each party - Transparency and disclosure of financial support, depending on the framework in a particular country - 3.
+Pharmaceutical Industry Led Medical Education activities which may address specific diseaserelated topics and/or product-specific topics.
 Although these activities are initiated and provided by the pharmaceutical industry, disease-related educational activities might also involve scientific organizations or professional associations.

-Quality and ethics in ME
+Quality and Ethics in Medical Education

-Both quality and an ethical approach to ME must be the key priorities for all CME providers.1
+Both quality and an ethical approach to ME must be the key priorities for all continuing medical education providers1.